-Fig. 7.
-Example walking using the Simbicon controller.
+Figure 7: Example walking using the Simbicon controller.

-Figure 8 shows the used feedback nodes, which implements the Simbicon feedback rules $\theta_d = \theta{d_0} + CdD + CvV$ [10].
+Figure 8 shows the used feedback nodes, which implements the Simbicon feedback rules $\theta_d = \theta{d_0} + CdD + CvV$ [14].
 It offsets the swing leg and root joint target angle according to the distance from the COM to the stance foot.
 The inputs to the network are the offset between the COM and the stance foot trajectory in the previous frame as well as the COM velocity.
 This is multiplied by a gain parameter and passed into the offset parameter of the swing leg.
 The swing leg is determined by a switch node that has as input the stance state step function.
+We describe in more detail the construction of this network in Section 10.